Mr Ibu speaks with funny accent as daughter, 'Americana' hubby visit him on set

 Eniola Badmus storms Remi Tinubu's home with designer gifts, flowers, cakes, other items on 62nd birthday

-Holding his precious daughter, Ibu challenged her husband for keeping his golden egg, a stJzatement that made everyone laugh.
+Holding his precious daughter, Ibu challenged her husband for keeping his golden egg, a statement that made everyone laugh.

-The actor went o to tell his daughter something in their language and she laughed hysterically.
+The actor went on to tell his daughter something in their language and she laughed hysterically.

 "We paid daddy a surprise visit while he was shooting at the location "